 Not all waves coming into a coast are the same size.
 Some are larger than average and others are smaller than average.
 About once every hour a wave comes by that is about double the size of the others.
 There are other types of large waves that are very rare such as rogue waves, which are extremely large, often travel alone and not in the direction of the other waves.
 A tsunami is also a powerful wave that is not caused by wind.
 It has such a long wavelength that it is not visible until it gets near shore.

 Waves that travel very long distances – far from the winds that formed them – are called swells.
 Swells tend to be large waves with flatter crests and are very regular in shape and size.

 When over deep water, the energy in a wave moves forward, but the water does not.
 The water moves up and down in circles.
 As waves move into shallow water, they act differently.
 The energy in the wave runs into the shallow seafloor.
 This causes the wave to steepen and eventually to topple over or break.

 Last modified September 18, 2008 by Lisa Gardiner.

 You might also be interested in:

-When waves get to the beach at an angle, water moves along the coast in a longshore current.
-Longshore currents grow stronger when the waves come towards the beach at a large angle, if the waves are large,...more
+Ocean waves often move towards a beach at an angle.
+This moves water along the coast in a longshore current.
+Longshore currents grow stronger when the waves come towards the beach at a large angle.
+The...more

-Have you ever been to the ocean?
-If so, you know that ocean water has salt in it.
+If you've ever been to the ocean, you know that ocean water has salt in it.
 But did you know that air has salt in it, too?
 Many types of tiny particles float around in the air.
-Scientists call these...more
+Scientists call these particles...more

-The intertidal zone is the area along a coast that is underwater at high tide and above the water at low tide.
-Creatures that live in the upper part of the intertidal zone are only covered with water during...more
+The intertidal zone is the area along a coastline that is underwater at high tide and above the water at low tide.
+Life in the intertidal zone needs to be able to survive extreme conditions - both above...more